Leafwing-Studios/leafwing-website/content/blog/ecs-gui-framework/index.md

 blocking critical development on the Bevy Editor?
 After all, [we could just officially partner with Dioxus](https://github.com/bevyengine/bevy/discussions/9538#discussioncomment-6984809).

-Here's our answer to that, which is both technical and social:
+Here's why we think we shouldn't do that, for both both technical and social reasons:

 1. Consistency with the rest of the engine is valuable in its own right:
    1. Better learning experience.